saucelabs-training/automation-best-practices/README.md

 ❓ Does the app work as intended

 🏋️‍♀️ Stop the application and rerun the test

-Confirms rendering works as expected
+✅Confirms rendering works as expected

 ## Can we test the same thing through a component test?